 Sometimes I like to go back to the basics, for network troubleshooting a good packet analyzer is what I need.
 I use Wireshark and Tshark if I can, but sometimes I get everything I need out of TCPDUMP.
 Sometimes I find myself staring at a Windows machine and not at a Linux command line.
 No problem, Windows has a couple of useful shells to work with, and it can run something very very close to TCPDUMP.

 So, if you are also looking for a simple alternative to Message Analyzer, Wireshark, or Tshark than WinDump – (a port of LibPcap ) may be just what you’re looking for.
 If you are familiar with TCPDUMP on Linux or UNIX than you will find WinDump works very much the same.

 You can use Sigcheck to verify the file:

 Also available is the entire suite of System Internal Tools which also contains SigCheck

-Another available but currently unsupported command line utility that computes MD5 or SHA1 cryptographic hashes for files that works with Windows 10:
+Another available but currently unsupported command-line utility that computes MD5 or SHA1 cryptographic hashes for files that work with Windows 10: